mattbellis/PHYS-3330/_pages/ltspice.md

    - Follow the on-screen instructions to complete the installation.
 Use the default install location.

-7. **Run LTSpice:**
+7. **Run LTspice:**

-   - To run LTSpice, open Terminal and execute the following command:
+   - To run LTspice, open Terminal and execute the following command:

    - ```Bash
      wine users/YOUR_USERNAME/AppData/Local/Programs/ADI/LTspice/LTspice.exe
      ```

    - Replace YOUR_USERNAME with your macOS username.
-   - You may want to create an alias or script to simplify launching LTSpice.
+   - You may want to create an alias or script to simplify launching LTspice.

 **Important Considerations:**

 - **Stability:** Running Windows applications via Wine can lead to unexpected behavior and crashes.
-- **Compatibility:** Not all features of LTSpice may function correctly under Wine.
+- **Compatibility:** Not all features of LTspice may function correctly under Wine.
-- **Updates:** Updates to macOS, Wine, or LTSpice may break this installation.
+- **Updates:** Updates to macOS, Wine, or LTspice may break this installation.
 - **Troubleshooting:** If you experience issues, consult the Wine documentation and community forums.

 **Disclaimer Reminder:**

 This installation method is provided for informational purposes only.
 Use it at your own risk.
-Be prepared for potential issues and consider using the native macOS LTSpice installation.
+Be prepared for potential issues and consider using the native macOS LTspice installation.